 Problogger is among the first blogs to write about blogging.
 It was created in 2004 by Darren Rowse.

-How Darren became so successful?
+How did Darren become so successful?

 Well, he was given an ultimatum from his wife: